Arizona Interstate Custody Jurisdiction Issues

-Child support, child custody (legal decision making), and parenting time are matters that are wrought with tension.
+Child support, child custody (legal decision making), and parenting time are matters that are often wrought with tension.
 Moreover, anytime there is a shared custody situation where one of the parents lives out-of-state, the potential for conflict dramatically increases.

 There are two main pieces of legislation that govern out-of-state custody and support matters: the Uniform Interstate Family Support Act (UIFSA) and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 To better understand the difference between the two statutes, see below:

-- Because many fathers and mothers live in different states, the UIFSA was enacted to ensure standardized protocol is used to enforce orders and to collect child support payments.
+- The UIFSA allows all states to enforce child support orders.
+Because many fathers and mothers live in different states, the UIFSA was enacted to ensure standardized protocol is used to enforce orders and to collect child support payments.
 It also limits the jurisdiction of courts for establishing and modifying child support orders so that inconsistent orders are not entered by different states.

 - The UCCJEA institutes uniform procedures to register and to enforce child custody orders across state lines.
 It limits jurisdiction for child custody determination to a single state while extending enforcement provisions to all states.
 The original court maintains exclusive jurisdiction over custody matters until the parents, and children no longer live in the state where the original order was given.
 If an emergency arises where a child is in danger, a non-jurisdiction state may enter a temporary emergency order for immediate protection.
 For parents considering relocation from Arizona for a new job, relationship or another opportunity, it is important to work with an experienced Phoenix child relocation attorney.